beepboop271/ctf-writeups-solutions/google2021/david-and-the-tree/README.md

 Character | Bit Length
 -|-
-A|1
+`A`|1
-B|2
+`B`|2
-C|3
+`C`|3
-D|3
+`D`|3

-So, the above table is what the "litlen" values are storing. `litlen 66 2` would mean the uncompressed value 66 (ASCII for `'B'`) has a bit length of 2.
+So, the above table is what the "litlen" values are storing. `litlen 66 2` would mean the uncompressed literal value 66 (ASCII for `B`) has a bit length of 2.
 Conveniently, the Deflate spec provides code on how to convert a list of characters and their bit lengths into a tree.
 We can just translate it into Python and see what we get.

 ```python
 trees = []